turbot/steampipe-docs/docs/steampipe_sqlite/configure.md

 ## Enabling SQLite extension loading

 The Steampipe SQLite extensions are packaged as loadable modules.
 You must use a version of SQLite that has extension loading enabled.
 Some SQLite distributions (including the version that ships with MacOS) disable module loading as a compilation option, and you can't enable it.
 In this case, you have to install a version that supports extensions.
-You can download a precompiled SQLite binary for you platform [from the SQLite downloads page](https://www.sqlite.org/download.html) or use a package manager such as `brew`, `yum`, or `apt`.
+You can download a precompiled SQLite binary for your platform [from the SQLite downloads page](https://www.sqlite.org/download.html) or use a package manager such as `brew`, `yum`, or `apt` to install it.

 If you try to run the `.load` command but you get an error like `Error: unknown command or invalid arguments:  "load".
 Enter ".help" for help` you may not have extension loading enabled.
 If your installation has the `OMIT_LOAD_EXTENSION` compile option, then it does not support loadable modules: